 The quality of teaching and learning at the end of KS2 will be enhanced (Literacy and Numeracy training).

-At the end of Year 6 pupils progress is measured and new targets set for the next academic year/KS.
+At the end of Year 6 pupils progress is measured and new targets set for the next academic year/Key Stage.
 This cohort of pupils will have access to the interventions listed above and their progress in Literacy and Numeracy will be measured each term, with additional interventions added if progress needs to be accelerated.